Home • Created 2021/12/7 • Updated 2022/12/6 • Read time 17min • Discord

 around this is to use it to your advantage like the weapon system I limned in the last

 paragraph.
-Yea you're going to be absorbing/generating a lot of heat, so just throw it
+Yeah, you're going to be absorbing/generating a lot of heat, so just throw

-without losing structural coherence and then eject the ultra-hot mass like a flare or
+without losing structural coherence and then eject the ultra-hot mass like a plasma

 Doing it this way means you could technically absorb all light wavelengths across the

-theoretically observable spectrum and otherwise be completely invisible for however
+theoretically observable spectrum and otherwise be completely invisible or at least

 The only way you'd be visually detectable is when you eject the super-heated mass, to